lincent/slblog/neural_net_basics/neural-network.md

 3. Output Layer

 ### 1. Input Layer
 The input layer is purely the values of the input data, no calculations take place.
-There is a neuron for each input value, for image classification neural networks, for grey scale images, there would be a node for each pixel.
+There is a neuron for each input value, for image classification neural networks of grey scale images there would be a neuron for each pixel.

 ### 2. Hidden Layers

+The hidden layers are the work horse of the neural network, they are responsible for identifying features or transforming inputs into something the  output layer can use.

 If there is a single hidden layer then the neural network is considered to be a shallow neural network.
 If there are two or more hidden layers then it is considered to be a deep learning neural network.
+The deeper the neural network the more complex patterns the neural network can learn, though this comes at a cost of requiring more computational power to train.

-There can be any number of neurons in each hidden layer.
+There can be any number of neurons in each hidden layer, the more you have can lead to an increase in the information the neural network can identify in the input.
+Though an increase in neuron number can lead to over fitting to the training data

 ### 3. Output Layer
 The output layer gives the output of the neural network.
-For image classification there would be a node for each class of item to be classified, for example in hand written digit recognition there would be 10 nodes, one for each of the 10 digits.
+For image classification there would be a neuron for each class of item to be classified, for example in hand written digit recognition there would be 10 neurons, one for each of the 10 digits.

 ### How the layers are connected

-For the basic layered neural network, each neuron takes the outputs of every neuron in the previous layer as it’s input.
+For the basic layered neural network, each neuron takes the outputs of every neuron in the previous layer as its input.
 With the first hidden layer taking the inputs to the neural network directly.

 ![png](/neural_net_basics//assets//architecture.png)

-For a classifier neural network, the output layer has neuron that relates to specific classes of output.
-For example in a neural network that classifies numerical digits, of which there are 10, you would have 10 output neurons.
-The neuron with the highest output signifies which class the network has identified.

-Using the SoftMax algorithm as the activation function for the final layer of a neural network you can convert the values of each classes output into a percentage value, indicating the certainty of the network at its classification.

-It has been proven that a neural work which has two layers and uses non-linear activation functions can be a universal function approximator, that can find any mathematical function.
+It has been proven that a neural network which has two layers and uses non-linear activation functions can be a universal function approximator, that can find any mathematical function.

 ## Determining the weights and biases (the parameters)

 So how do the weights and biases of each neuron get set?

-The weights and Biases could be manually updated until the output of the neural network is correct.
+The weights and biases could be manually updated until the output of the neural network is correct.
 However neural networks can consist of millions/billions of parameters, so an automated process is required.

 To be able to automate the process a way of evaluating the accuracy of the neural network is required.
 To do this a loss function can be used to give a value that indicates how far away the current neural network is from making an accurate evaluation.